ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

      and user and system files.
 It is usable for restoring from general system failures or upgrade failures.

   2. `Restore database` -- Only the database is restored.
-It can be sufficient in case of a database failure or accidental database drop.
+This can be sufficient in case of a database failure or accidental database drop.

   3. `Restore snapshot files` -- A particular snapshot can be restored.

 5. Select `FTP` or `SFTP` from the **Backup files source** drop-down menu.

    1. Enter the remote FTP/SFTP **Server** FQDN or IP address.
-Make sure that your DNS client is configured and working properly if using an FQDN.
+If using an FQDN, make sure that your DNS client is configured and working properly.

    2. Enter the **Username** and **Password** for accessing the FTP/SFTP server.